mgoldfield/nodelooper/README.txt

 done:
 - play button flashes when record is toggled
 - playback balanced stereo with mono tracks
+- way to track progess on each loop

 ./src/looper.js:            // toDo: what to do with names ./src/looper.js:        // toDo: handle stop correctly if stopped within countIn